fw24-269/Todo/README.md

 # React + Vite

+Welcome to the Todo List App project!
+This is a simple yet powerful to-do list application built using React.js.
+It helps you organize your tasks efficiently and keep track of what needs to be done.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: